justinamiller/DotNet-Coding-Guidelines/README.md

 It's a fact that coding standards are arbitrary.
 The key to a successful maintainable project, however, is not which standards you follow, but that you are consistent.

-Just keep in mind that this post isn't about how you should indent your code (tabs vs spaces or curly braces placements), but it's more of a guidlines on how to write clean code that are easy to manage.
+Just keep in mind that this post isn't about how you should indent your code (tabs vs spaces or curly braces placements), but it's more of guidelines on how to write clean code that is easy to manage.
 With that said, if you are leading a team or even a single contributor developer who wanted to become better, having a set of coding guidelines is a great start to make that happen.

 In this post, I will highlight the list of software engineering guidelines in general.
 Most of these are industry-wise conventions, thus using them will ensure that your code is easily readable by people who are not you.

 ### Tip #1
-✋ Try to avoid the tradional if-else statements like in the following:
+✋ Try to avoid the traditional if-else statements like in the following:
 ````
 bool result;
 if (condition)